Constitution of Angola: 1992 constitution

-José Eduardo dos Santos won the 1980 and 1986 elections and became the first elected president of the country.
+José Eduardo dos Santos won the 1980 election and 1986 election and became the first elected president of the country.
 The civil war continued, with UNITA still fighting the MPLA, and both parties still receiving international support.
 There was a ceasefire agreement in 1989 with the leader of UNITA, Jonas Savimbi, but it collapsed soon afterwards.
 As a part of its peace efforts, the MPLA amended its platform of Marxism-Leninism and shifted its policies to a more socialist than communist worldview.
 In May 1991, dos Santos and UNITA's Savimbi signed a multiparty democracy agreement in Lisbon.

 In 1992 the 1975 constitution was completely rewritten, and amended on March 6, 1991, and August 26, 1992, to allow a multi-party democratic republic, in the form of a presidential system, to start with multiparty elections and direct election of the president.

 2010 constitution

 On 21 January 2010 the National Assembly of Angola approved a new constitution to replace the interim constitution that had been in effect since independence in 1975.
 The Assembly approved this constitution in its entirety, by a 186–0 vote.
 Two assembly members abstained.
 The new constitution was drafted by a committee of 60 parliamentarians, advised by 19 experts and a public consultation, and contained 244 articles.

 The vote in the national assembly was boycotted by the opposition (UNITA) party, which claimed that the constitutional process had been flawed and undermined democracy.
 The ruling party, MPLA, had an 81% majority on the constitution committee, equal to their parliamentary majority.
 The constitution needed the approval of President José Eduardo dos Santos and of the Constitutional Court but both steps were seen as formalities.

-"The ruling MPLA says the constitution will increase democracy, but by abolishing the presidential ballot and concentrating all the power on the president it will do exactly the opposite," Fernando Macedo, a political analyst in Luanda, said after the vote.